Strophox/mazing/README.md

 ## What is this?
 A hobby project to familiarize myself with Git.

-Mazes are fun, so I whipped up some code to build arbitrarily large ones – and nothing easier for a computer than to solve, print, draw and color them in, too!
+But mazes are so amazing that, after writing code to build arbitrarily large ones, I naturally had to extend functionality to have them solved, printed, drawn and colored in by the computer, too.

-In essence, [`mazing.py`](./mazing.py) provides a handy *`Maze`* class to play around with.
+In essence, [`mazing.py`](./mazing.py) provides a handy *`Maze`* class to mess around with.

-## How could I use it?
+## How to I use it
-Run `playground.py` directly to try stuff out on the command line!
+To play around with implemented functionality, run `playground.py` directly to try stuff out on the command line.
-(I put some small effort into making this usable, too)

-I tried adding [Google-style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) docstrings to everything, so `help()` should yield sensible information for usage of any script/module (c.f. code examples in last section).
+I tried adding [Google-style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) docstrings to everything, so `help(...)` might yield sensible information for usage of any script/module (c.f. code examples in last section).

 ## What can it do?
 Functionality includes but is not limited to
 - **Randomly carving** (so-called) 'perfect' mazes with a unique solution.
-    * Common algorithms implemented [Growing tree, backtracker, (simplified) Prim's, Kruskal's, Wilson's, divide-and-conquer]
+    * Common maze (graph) algorithms implemented [Growing tree, backtracker, (simplified) Prim's, Kruskal's, Wilson's, divide-and-conquer]
     * Mix of different methods ('x-divide-and-conquer')
 - **Text art.**
     * 7 different ways to print maze as text (including 3 w/ solution path)